-It’s been a challenging year for many Albertans (and the entire world).
+It’s been a challenging few years for many Albertans (and the entire world).
 The economic climate has led to thousands of people in our province being “let go” as a result of cost cuts, restructuring, business closure, and more.
 In Alberta, if you were terminated without cause, there are laws in place to help protect you from being hung out to dry, so to speak.
 While employers are within their legal right to terminate an employee at any time, they must follow the rules of the Employment Standards Code and pay severance where severance is due.

 If you were employed for more than 90 days…

 Your employer must give you notice of termination (or pay in lieu of the time you would have worked).
 Depending on the length of your employment, the legal minimums (more on this later) could range anywhere from 1 to 8 weeks.
 Most employers will choose to pay you the money you would have earned while working during the notice period.
 This is generally known as “termination pay” and saves you from having to go back to work for the remainder of your employment.

 You may be entitled to MORE than the legal minimums…